Guide to Product Management Skills

 As a Product Manager, the information gathered during the process of carrying out competitor analysis is vital to successfully carrying out your brief.

-Competitive analysis concerns itself with analysing your business, its product and product lines versus those of your competitors and potential competitors in the market place.
+The competitive analysis concerns itself with analysing your business, its product and product lines versus those of your competitors and potential competitors in the market place.

 Before you get started on fresh analysis, it is important to find out what your organization’s position is on competitive analysis.
 At larger organizations, you might even find out that there are one or two departments already tasked with this data gathering.
 If there are, make sure that you interact with them and obtain as much of their data as possible.
 You may even be able to get access to their libraries of industry subscriptions (electronic and paper).